 Wagner, R. K., Piasta, S. B., & Torgesen, J. K. (2007).
 Learning to read.
 In M. Traxler & M. A. Gernsbacher (Eds.), Handbook of Psycholinguistics (2nd ed.).
 San Diego, CA: Academic Press.

-Wagner, R., Schatschneider, C., & Phythian-Sence, C., (in press).
+Wagner, R., Schatschneider, C., & Phythian-Sence, C., (2009).
 Biological and Behavioral Bases of Reading Comprehension.
 New York: Guildford.